crotwell/TauP/src/doc/sphinx/source/tools.rst

-Each tool is a subcommand of the overall :code:`taup` Java application which is an wrapper to make execution easier: sh scripts for \textsc{Unix} and bat files for windows.
+Each tool is a subcommand of the overall :code:`taup` Java application which is an wrapper to make execution easier: sh scripts for *Unix* and bat files for windows.
 The application are machine independent but the wrappers are OS specific.
-For example, to invoke TauP Time under \textsc{Unix}, you could type
+For example, to invoke TauP Time under *Unix*, you could type

-:code:`java edu.sc.seis.TauP.TauP time -mod prem`
+:code:`java -classpath ... edu.sc.seis.TauP.TauP time -mod prem`

 or simply use the script that does the same thing,